How to Batch Update X Account Profiles with TwexAPI

 profile_banner | No | Banner image URL |

-proxy | See note | Proxy URL used for the profile update request |
+proxy | See note | Proxy URL used for this request |

 Successful updates return: